r-spatial/rgee/README.md

 ee_clean_pyenv() # Remove reticulate system variables
 ```

-Also, consider looking at the [setup section](https://r-spatial.github.io/rgee/articles/setup.html) for major information to customizing Python installation.
+Also, consider looking at the [setup section](https://r-spatial.github.io/rgee/articles/setup.html) for more information on customizing your Python installation.

 ## Package Conventions